All Collections

 In most cases, especially if you want to look at granular data, it’s impossible to exactly reproduce the Sessions count you see in Google Analytics 4 in the database.
 This means that when Event level data together with Sessions is exported from Google Analytics 4 to a database, the aggregated number of Sessions is significantly inflated, sometimes by as much as 5x.
 This is possible to mitigate by utilising the Event name “session_start” together with the metric Sessions or Event count to create a new custom metric (as explained in the section above).

-What can I do if I need even higher precision?
+What can be done if even higher precision is needed

 The cause of inflated values in the Session metric is typically related to the inclusion of one or many dimensions in the data source configuration.
 If you remove all dimensions from the data source selection you are more likely to get results that match or are very close to the true Sessions value in Google Analytics 4.